BuckShlegeris/BuckShlegeris.github.io/_posts/2016-07-02-hash-ordered-treaps.md

 date:   2016-07-02
 ---

 Hash-ordered treaps are a cool kind of binary search tree.
-They have the neat property that there mapping from ordered sets to hash-ordered treaps is one-to-one and onto.
+They have the neat property that the mapping from ordered sets to hash-ordered treaps is one-to-one and onto.
 That is, for every ordered set, there’s exactly one valid hash-ordered treap which represents it.

 So what’s a hash-ordered treap?
 Well, choose your favorite hash function and call it h.
 A hash-ordered treap is a binary search tree which follows one additional restriction: for every parent and child, h(value of parent) > h(value of child).